Canon 1D X Mark II vs Contax N Digital

 Many modern cameras cannot only take still pictures, but also record videos.
 The 1DX Mark II indeed provides movie recording capabilities, while the N Digital does not.
 The highest resolution format that the 1DX Mark II can use is 4K/60p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1DX Mark II and the N Digital are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1DX Mark II offers a wider field of view (100%) than the one in the N Digital (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1DX Mark II has a higher magnification (0.76x vs 0.73x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D X Mark II and Contax N Digital along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The 1DX Mark II has a touchscreen, while the N Digital has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

 The 1DX Mark II writes its imaging data to Compact Flash or CFast cards, while the N Digital uses Compact Flash cards.
 The 1DX Mark II features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the N Digital only has one slot.